 Symmetry, the ultimate reference, has resulted in idealized moral values regarding care for oneself, one’s happiness, and personal virtues: perfection, purity; Christianity even promised us eternal life.
-Symmetry gave rise to numerous deterministic moral theories as well: Epicurus, Plato, Spinoza, Kant.
+Symmetry gave rise to numerous moral theories as well: Confucius, Epicurus, Plato, Spinoza, Kant and many others

 Unlike the hard sciences which confirm their theories through experimentation, classical moral theories are difficult to verify and therefore less credible.
-In fact, they are usually based on traditions, beliefs, and various degrees of speculation.
+In fact, they are usually based on traditions, beliefs, and various degrees of speculation and observations.
 Furthermore, their quest for overly absolute values resulted in unsustainable and tyrannical political-religious constraints over the centuries.

-Focusing on Man as the “measure of all things”, certain ancient ethics blamed mankind and deemed it responsible for all evil.
+Focusing on Man as the “measure of all things”, certain ancient ethics held human beings responsible for all evil.
 A liberation movement emerged with the advent of “freedom of conscience”, postulated by Luther around 1520, and this form of thinking further solidified its status with the French Revolution and the Declaration of Human Rights in 1789.
-It was then spread across the globe in 1948 with the Universal Declaration of Human Rights.
+It then spread across the globe in 1948 with the Universal Declaration of Human Rights.